-- c) A third member of the Executive Committee, appointed by the President - 4.
-Timeline - a) Information about this fund will be posted with CFP. - b) Notification of acceptance is typically sent on or around October 1.
-Accepted presenters must apply for this funding by October 15. - c) Decisions of committee are made and communicated by the Business Office by October 25. - d) Grantees must register for the conference by November 1 or may forfeit the funding. - e) Grantees must submit flight reimbursement form and receipts by February 1.
+- a.
+Information about this fund will be posted with CFP. - b.
+Notification of acceptance is typically sent on or around October 1.
+Accepted presenters must apply for this funding by October 15. - Decisions of committee are made and communicated by the Business Office by October 25 - d.
+Grantees must register for the conference by November 1 or may forfeit the funding. - e.
+Grantees must submit flight reimbursement form and receipts by February 1.
 Hotel, ground transportation, and meal receipts (if applicable and there is "budget" remaining) must be submitted within 30 days of the last day of the annual conference.
 Checks will be mailed following the annual conference.
 No funds will be disbursed prior to the annual conference.